At the top of your nostrils resides the center of olfaction, your olfactory receptors. Their role is to capture scents.

 They are ciliated cells gathered at the top of the nostrils in a small area no larger than a standard mail stamp.
 The cilia are very important as they contain the entry way to the olfactory system.

-The stimuli need to be airborne to land on the cilia and find the right key to stimulate the specific receptor that will convey the signal for the taster to start detecting the aroma and recognize it.
-Of course the more intense is an odor, the more numerous are the stimuli to activate these receptors and get attention from the taster.
+The stimuli need to be airborne to land on the cilia.
+Then they need to find the right key to stimulate the specific receptor that will inform you that some aromas are present.
+Of course, the more intense is an odor, the more numerous are the stimuli to activate these receptors and get your attention.

 The mucus generated will block the pathways and prevent the odorants from reaching the cilia.